About Us

 Instructor/Trainer

-Michelle is a middle school librarian by day and she brings her love of students and children to her riding lessons.
+Michelle is an elementary school librarian by day and she brings her love of students and children to her riding lessons.
 Before becoming a librarian, Michelle was a sixth and seventh grade teacher.
 She very much enjoys getting to know her student and connecting with them to build a relationship.
 Michelle believes that relationships and connection are the key to a successful and enjoyable riding lesson - and not just the relationship between rider and horse.
 Michelle believes that it is a triangle partnership - instructor, rider, and horse.
 Michelle is excited to work with Bramblewood’s young students to encourage them to dig deeper into connections with their horse, discover more about themselves, and have fun.
 She is constantly learning more about horses, riding, and connection work and her passion is being a positive influence on her students.

 Michelle has spent pretty much her whole life in the Greer/Taylors area of South Carolina and is happy to call this part of the US home.
 While in high school, Michelle got into horses and became a “horse girl” for life.
 Once she went off to college, other things took precedence and Michelle spent 9 years volunteering and working as a Mobile Adoptions Coordinator at Greenville County Animal Care.
 Even though horses weren’t a main focus of her life during her 20s, her passion for animals was still front and center.
 But the call remained strong and eventually Michelle found her way back to her first love — horses.